BrewhouseTeam/brewhouseteam.github.io/_posts/2016-05-20-documented-json-api-image-upload.md

 _For The Stretch Goal_

-- [rspec_api_documentation](https://github.com/zipmark/rspec_api_documentation) - Generate pretty API docs for your Rails API
+- [rspec_api_documentation](https://github.com/zipmark/rspec_api_documentation) - Test your Rails API and generate documentation.
-- [apitome](https://github.com/modeset/apitome) - Rails viewer for the documentation
+- [apitome](https://github.com/modeset/apitome) - Rails viewer for the documentation.

 # Add Models to DB and mounting the uploader